rkurmbanshi/React.js-Interview-Questions/README.md

 - what is jest and react testing library

-- what promises

-- sync v/s async

 - optimization in react

 - useCallback and usememo

 - new features of new version of react-router

-- what is rest and spread operator

 - give an example of object destructuring

-- remove a duplicate element from the array

 - SyntheticEvent in react js

 - how to check your event in different browsers

-- what is event emitter

 - what are redux components

 - explain lazy loading in detail in react js

-- explain the event loop in detail

-- explain HOC with an example

-- explain your roles and responsibility

-- explain any challenge between one year

-- how to update you with the new technology

 - what is the disadvantage of react js